 Veronica With Four Eyes

-Considerations For Writing Marching Band Drill For Low Vision Students
+Writing Marching Band Drill For Low Vision Students

 Some background on my marching band experiences

 My first high school had one marching band program that performed at football games and at competitions across the region.
 My first band director took marching band very seriously and required all students to participate for a grade.
-However, my band director ended up exempting me from this requirement since I have low vision and am photosensitive, though during my sophomore year I pushed for them to allow me to be part of the pep band and play in the stands during football games and school events.
+However, my band director ended up exempting me from this requirement since I have low vision and am sensitive to bright/flashing lights, though during my sophomore year I pushed for them to allow me to be part of the pep band and play in the stands during football games and school events.

 At my second high school, there were two marching programs, a halftime band that played at football games and a competition band that performed at competitions.
 I participated in the halftime band as it involved less complicated marching drill and I felt more comfortable participating in this type of program.
 My band director did encourage me to participate in competition band senior year, but I didn’t feel confident with the more elaborate choreography, and I ultimately spent most of the season playing off to the side because I broke my ankle a month into the school year.